pkicsiny/BRIL_BIBGenerator/README.md

 which refers to an important step in setting up the simulations on the cluster.

 #### Setting up a CMSSW sandbox
-By default, simulations on lxbatch do not have acces to CMSSW code stored locally on lxplus, therefore we need to send them to lxbatch along with the config file, wrapped up in a tar package, which will be automatically unpacked and used on the cluster.
-To create _sandbox.tar.bz2_, first exit the _CMSSW_11_2_0_pre6_ folder and create a temporary directory
+By default, simulations on lxbatch do not have access to CMSSW code stored locally on lxplus, therefore we need to send them to lxbatch along with the config file, wrapped up in a tar package, which will be automatically unpacked and used on the cluster.
+To create _sandbox.tar.bz2_, first exit the _CMSSW_11_2_0_pre6_ folder and create a temporary directory.
 ```sh
 cd ../../
 mkdir temp